berkiyo/dotfiles/README.md

 ## What is gtk.css?

 This file modifies the padding found in GNOME terminal by 10 pixels.
 Place this in your `~/.config/gtk-3.0/` directory if you want to use it.

+## Hints to my workflow!

+You may notice that I only have one window toggle, that is because I mainly use keyboard shortcuts to close, maximise and minimise my windows.
+If I ever want to use the titlebar, I use middle-click to minimise and double-click to maximise.